 ways to help manage tuition costs

-Understanding that finding funding can be somewhat challenging, Northwest Lineman College is continually researching options to assist students in investing in their education.
+Understanding that finding funding can be somewhat challenging, Northwest Lineman College is continually researching options to assist qualifying students in investing in their education.
 Below are options that students have used with success.
 It is recommended to check this page on a regular basis, as updates will be made as other options become available.

 Get help paying for your tuition and fees.
 There are several scholarships offered through the power industry and community support groups that ELP students are eligible for.
 The best way to locate these scholarships is through specific internet searches.
 Using key phrases such as “Power Industry Scholarships” will provide you with many resources.
 Another great source for scholarship and grant information would be your city, county, and state community foundations.
 Below you will find current scholarships available to ELP students and links to some community foundations as well.